 So Trump is in better shape than what you're reading in the papers because these people are committed now to this.

-And then remember, on the ballot, you didn't vote for the actual candidate Trump Cruz Kasich.
+And then remember, on the ballot, you didn't vote for the actual candidate, Trump, Cruz, Kasich.

-You voted for a delegate by name, and we went through the effort of finding out who the delegates were going to support, and then people ended up, and some people said they would just support who the winner was and represent the will of their district, at least on the first ballot.
+And then people ended up, and some people said they would just support who the winner was and represent the will of their district, at least on the first ballot.

-So that's how we knock now get there.
+So that's how we now get there.

 Although the polls, there are three polls out.